 Many people prefer to send their jackets back to the Barbour repair facility in Milford, New Hampshire where they can get a professional job at a very reasonable price.
-I happen to enjoy doing it myself, although am slightly envious of their heated tables, which also gets out any ground in dirt.
+Many do it themselves, although you don't have the added benefit of their heated tables, which also gets out any ground in dirt.
 (However, as almost everyone waits to the last minute, the Barbour facility always gets overwhelmed this time of year.)
-I am no expert, but over the years I have found the process fairly forgiving.
+The process is fairly forgiving.

-I prefer not to wear gloves so I remove any jewelry and take care not to get the wax too hot.
-I use a new sponge; old sponges tend to crumble a bit and leave behind little pieces.
-I place the can of wax in a pan of just boiled water and wait a few minutes for it to soften, which it does from the bottom up.
+Many prefer the bare-handed approach and take care not to get the wax too hot.
+Use a new sponge; old sponges tend to crumble a bit and leave behind little pieces.
+Pllace the can of wax in a pan of just boiled water and wait a few minutes for it to soften, which it does from the bottom up.